caprover/caprover-website/docs/cli-commands.md

 ```
  {
-  "schemaVersion" :1 ,
+  "schemaVersion" :2 ,
   "templateId" :"node/8.7.0"
  }
 ```

-See https://CapRover.com/docs/captain-definition-file.html for more details on Captain Definition file.
+See  [Captain Definition File](captain-definition-file.md) for more details on Captain Definition file.

 After making sure that this file exists, run the following command and answers questions: